 This space is between the front entrance and the main museum.
 It is dimly lit and can be draughty.
-Families sometimes leave pushchairs at the bottom of the stone stairs, and if lots of people are trying to come in or out at once, it can be noisy and crowded.
-You can eat and drink in this area, but please use the bins provided.
+If lots of people are trying to come in or out at once, it can be noisy and crowded.
 Sometimes the doors at the top of the stairs are open; sometimes they are closed.
 If you have to open them, be aware that they can feel heavy or stiff.